czim/laravel-cms-core/documentation/Troubleshooting.md

 ### For CMSes using [Models Module](https://github.com/czim/laravel-cms-models)

 1. Run `php artisan cms:models:clear` to force clearing out old configurations.
-    This will re-parse and re-cache the model configuration, on the next request that loads the CMS.
 2. Run `php artisan cms:models:show --keys` to see which models are loaded.
 3. Run `php artisan cms:models:show` and browse through the configuration data to see if anything looks out of order.
     You can restrict the output to that for a specific model: `cms:models:show <key>`.